herr-d/LS_translation/README.md

 This short script will use quantum circuits given in the inverted ICM format and prepare them to a graphical representation in the lattice surgery model.
 This model, however, is not yet optimized for efficient space time volumes.

-The code is a part of a paper *Lattice Surgery Translation for Quantum Compilers* by D. Herr, S. Devitt and F. Nori and can be found on the arxiv: <http://www.arxiv.org>
+The code is a part of a paper *Lattice Surgery Translation for Quantum Computation* by D. Herr, F. Nori and S. J. Devitt and can be found on the arxiv: <http://www.arxiv.org>

 #### Input